-In addition, we introduce a greedy latency-based scheduling algorithm for a general traffic pattern.
-In this case the input to our scheduling mechanism is the set of flows with their bandwidths and pre-computed routes [23]-[25].
+In addition, we also want to provide a more practical algorithm that can deal with general traffic patterns.
+To do so, we introduce a greedy latency-based scheduling algorithm.
+In this case the input to our scheduling mechanism is the set of flows with their bandwidths and pre-computed routes [25]-[27].
 Then our algorithm allocates the time-slots to the flows in order to minimize the length of the schedule period.
 This schedule provides both guaranteed throughput and guaranteed latency while using bufferless routers.
 Note that it could also be used in congestion-free NoCs like optical NoCs; this is, however, beyond the scope of the paper.
 Finally, using simulations, we show that the proposed schedules outperform approximations of previously-known online algorithms, typically by over 20% in the ring and torus topologies, and 5-15% in the mesh topologies, depending on the number of nodes.